 Have you started “kondo-ing” yet?

-Tidying Up follows modern-day decluttering goddess Marie Kondo as she helps 8 different and diverse households declutter their entire homes by finding what “sparks joy” for them.
+The Netflix show Tidying Up follows modern-day decluttering goddess Marie Kondo as she helps 8 different and diverse households declutter their entire homes, learn how to actually get on to tidying up, and finding what “sparks joy” for them.

 Kondo’s school of decluttering, known as the KonMari method, was originally outlined in the book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing which was first published in 2012.
 The KonMari method is based on the idea that we should only keep items that are useful and that spark joy for us.

-I remember when Kondo’s book was released, and so many of the older women in the congregation I attended fell in love with it and constantly went on about how Tidying Up completely changed their lives.
+I remember when Kondo’s book was released, and so many of my friends fell in love with it and constantly went on about how Tidying Up completely changed their lives.

 I thought, “Yeah sure.
 Sounds like a lot of work to me.”
 Now that I’ve watched the Netflix show, I can absolutely see the merit in practicing the KonMari method.

-My first reaction when I started the first episode was that this was going to be a really weird show about hoarding that I wouldn’t enjoy at all.
-Kondo is Japanese and speaks very little English, and her Japanese culture definitely shines through in this show, which was a bit jarring since it was unexpected.
+My first reaction when I started the Marie Kondo first episode was that this was going to be a really weird show about hoarding that I wouldn’t enjoy at all, however that was not the case.
+Kondo is Japanese and speaks very little English, and her Japanese culture definitely shines through in this show.

-Each episode features an intro and a few intermittent segments where Kondo is shown on her own sitting on a sofa or standing behind a table while she explains the how-to of her decluttering method or talks about her clients in that episode.
+Each episode features an intro and a few intermittent segments where Kondo is shown on her own sitting on a sofa or standing behind a table while Marie Kondo talks about tidying new spaces or talks about her clients in that episode.

 Kondo is very high-energy with a bright, cheery soprano tone and dazzling smile which almost never fades.
 Because Kondo’s native tongue is Japanese, there are subtitles throughout the show, as well as the interpreter that faithfully accompanies Kondo during her frequent visits with the clients.